 (2) Command to Attend a Deposition-Notice of the Recording Method.
-A subpoena commanding attendance at a deposition shall state the method for recording the testimony.
+A

 (3) Combining or Separating a Command to Produce or to Permit Inspection; Specifying the Form for Electronically Stored Information.
 A command to produce documents, electronically stored information, or tangible things or to permit the inspection of premises may be included in a subpoena commanding attendance at a deposition, hearing, or trial, or may be set out in a separate subpoena.
-A subpoena shall specify the form or forms in which electronically stored information is b be produced.
+A subpoena shall specify the form or forms in which electronically stored information is to be produced.